 Ionization equilibrium is established when the number of ionizations (per unit of volume and per unit time) is equal to the number of recombinations (per unit of volume and time).
 Here all the processes that ionize and recombine must be taken into account for a given species

-The chemical equilibrium, a more general case, occurs when all the reactions that forms a species balances all the the reactions that destroy it (per unit of volume and per unit time).
-In addition to ionizations and recombination processes, other kinds of reactions may occur.
+The chemical equilibrium, a more general case, occurs when all the reactions that form a species balance all the the reactions that destroy it (per unit of volume and per unit time).
+In addition to ionization and recombination processes, other kinds of reactions may occur.